CHERI-Alliance/cheri-linux-website/content/docs/meetings/notes.md

 ### 18 Dec 2024

-* Vincenzo and Kevin gave a deep dive presentation on Morello Linux, the choices they made, what they accomplished, lessons learned, and thoughts on future development for Linux on CHERI.
+* Vincenzo and Kevin gave deep dive presentations on the [Morello Linux project](deepdive/2024-12-18_Vincenzo_Frascino_Morello_Technical_Intro.pdf), and the [Morello Linux Kernel](deepdive/2024-12-18_Kevin_Brodsky_Morello_Linux_kernel_overview.pdf) – the choices they made, what they accomplished, lessons learned, and thoughts on future development for Linux on CHERI.

 ### 4 Dec 2024